|

 piece is in solid Oak with a Walnut inlay.
 The remit was to have

-with a contemporary Arts and Crafts feel.
+something with a contemporary Arts and Crafts feel.
 The piece doesn't actually

 look quite the same as in the photographs.
 When the piece was delivered